liuyixin-louis/MetaCloak/README.md

 # Robust Imperceptible Perturbation against Diffusion Models
 [Paper](https://arxiv.org/abs/2311.13127); [Homepage](metacloak.github.io);
+This is the official implementation of the paper "Robust Imperceptible Perturbation against Diffusion Models" (CVPR 2022).
 <!-- The complete code and data will be released upon acceptance.
 Four sampled IDs from VGGFace2 (clean and protected images with our method with $r=11/255$) are released under the `./example_data/` folder.
 Free feel to test out the protection performance.  -->
 <div align="center">
     <img src="./teaser.png" alt="Teaser">